Hemakuma/cisco-dc-automation/LabGuide/section-6-2-ansible.md

 ### Exercise 1
 #### Gather facts about the switch
-use nxos_facts module .  https://docs.ansible.com/ansible/nxos_facts_module.html
+Use nxos_facts module .
+Read more about it here  https://docs.ansible.com/ansible/nxos_facts_module.html

-1. Under `ansible` folder , create a new file.
-Right click and select `New File`
+1. Right click on `ansible` folder and select `New File`
-3. name it `ex-show-facts.yml`
+2. name it `ex-show-facts.yml`
-4. copy and past the following :
+3. copy and past the following :

    ```
    ---